znemux/chrono/src/main/resources/readme.txt

 README

-If you are reading this, it means you opened/extracted "mrunpacker.jar" using an archiver like WinRAR, 7-Zip, Ark, etc. To run this program as any other, change your file association with the "Open with" option on mrunpacker.jar, and select Java or OpenJDK.
+If you are reading this, it means you opened/extracted "chrono.jar" using an archiver like WinRAR, 7-Zip, Ark, etc. To run this program as any other, change your file association with the "Open with" option on "chrono.jar", and select Java or OpenJDK.
 To have this option, you have to install Java and add it as a program.

 If you're on Windows, you just need to install Java 8+, you can download the installer here: